arkwright/vim-whiteboard/README.md

 to the layout with which you began!

 `:Whiteboard [interpreter]` can be used to invoke a Whiteboard with a specific interpreter.
-For example, call `:Whiteboard javascript` to open a JavaScript interpreter. `[interpreter]` can be either the interpreter's nickname, or its file extension (e.g. `js`).
+For example, call `:Whiteboard javascript` to select a JavaScript interpreter. `[interpreter]` can be either the interpreter's nickname, or its file extension (e.g. `js`).